andresbrocco/orchestrated-pipeline-airflow/README.md

 3. Navigate to DAGs page
 4. Unpause the `weather_data_pipeline` DAG
 5. Trigger a manual run or wait for the hourly schedule

+### 7. Access Metabase Analytics

+1. Open your browser to [http://localhost:3000](http://localhost:3000)
+2. On first access, complete the setup wizard:
+   - Create admin account (credentials from `.env`)
+   - Connect to `weather_data` database (host: `postgres`)
+3. Explore pre-built dashboards or create your own
+4. See [docs/metabase.md](docs/metabase.md) for detailed documentation

 ## Usage